FRA’s New Midwest Regional Rail Plan

 That’s why integrated rail networks are so powerful and promising: Strategic investments in individual corridors create ripple-out effects that improve service—and deliver big benefits—across entire regions.

-A line between Chicago and Indianapolis line is especially intriguing, given that it would incentivize extending the service on to Louisville and Nashville.
+A line between Chicago and Indianapolis is especially intriguing, given that it would incentivize extending the service on to Louisville and Nashville.
 The population of greater Nashville, which is currently a little under 2 million people, is projected to rise dramatically over the next several decades.
 According to current projections, the city will be about the size of St. Louis in 2055—i.e., a little over 3 million people.
 That means it will be larger than any city in the Midwest except for Chicago, Detroit, and Minneapolis-St. Paul.

 Fast, frequent service between Nashville, Indianapolis, and Chicago would not only affect travel between those cities.
 It would also incentivize investments in connecting corridors—for example, lines from Indianapolis to Columbus and Cincinnati—and “provide a gateway connection to Atlanta.”